 In a Sitecore Experience Manager installation, the functionality that you can use is different depending on how you installed Sitecore XM.
-For more information, see the Sitecore Email Campaign Manager documentation.

 In a scaled environment, you must consider how to configure your session state provider.
 For more information, see the section Configure session state providers.